- The payplan for positions in the service of the County shall consist of:

 - To be eligible for overtime pay, non‐exempt employees (other than non‐exempt fire protection and law enforcement employees) must actually have worked more than 40 hours in the workweek.
 Any hours not actually worked (for example, hours for which an employee uses sick leave, County or floating holiday leave, or other paid or unpaid leaves of absence) will not be counted as hours worked in a workweek for purposes of calculating overtime pay.

-Calculation of Overtime Pay When Leave Is Taken in the Same Workweek that the Overtime Is Worked Type of Leave Taken Leave taken considered as hours actually worked* HR Authorized Leave No Adoption No Annual No Bereavement No Civil No Conference Yes Educational No Extended Leave Pool No Family and Medical Leave No Holiday No Injury No In‐service Training Yes Leave Without Pay No Military No Sick No Suspension No Volunteer No Wellness Leave No *Unless the agency head declares the hours to be exception overtime
+Calculation of Overtime Pay When Leave Is Taken in the Same Workweek that the Overtime Is Worked Type of Leave Taken Leave taken considered as hours actually worked* HR Authorized Leave No Annual No Bereavement No Civil No Conference Yes Educational No Extended Leave Pool No Family and Medical Leave No Holiday No Injury No In‐service Training Yes Leave Without Pay No Military No Parental Leave No Sick No Suspension No Volunteer No Wellness Leave No *Unless the agency head declares the hours to be exception overtime

 - Special overtime rules apply to non‐exempt fire protection and law-enforcement employees.
 In accordance with Section 7(k) of the Fair Labor Standards Act, the County has established fixed and recurring works period for its fire protection and law-enforcement employees.
 For non-exempt fire protection employees, the County has established a 21‐day work period for determining eligibility for overtime pay.
 Non‐exempt fire protection employees will receive overtime pay for all hours in a paid status in excess of 159 hours in a 21‐day work period.For law-enforcement employees, the County has established a 28‐day work period for determining eligibility for overtime pay.
 Non‐exempt law-enforcement employees will receive overtime pay for all hours in a paid status in excess of 160 hours in a 28‐day work period.